Ronjastoofast/Activity_Prediction_Machine_Learning/iteration1.md

 **Effect:**
 - Strongly drives feature importance (e.g. ECFP4_70)
-- Distorts model learning
+- Distorts model learning towards a single extreme example

+**Interpretation:**
+- The objective of the modelling workflow was to identify chemical features associated with improved binding/activity
+- A feature in only one compound that is associated with extremely poor activity is not useful for identifying broadly transferable design principles

 **Decision:**
-- Treat as unreliable/extreme data point
-- Remove from dataset for further modelling
+- Remove the compound from subsequent modelling iterations
+- Focus modelling on learning generalisable chemical features associated with improved activity

 ---

 ### 2. IC50 generation requires validation.

 - IC50 values generated automatically from dose–response data
 - Fit for the inactive compound above was unreliable

    <img src="images/badic50.png" width="500">

 **Effect:**